filipsnastins/tomodachi-testcontainers/README.md

 when the tests are finished.
 They work in thw same way locally and in the CI pipeline, so you need to setup test suite only once._

-### ⚠️ Mind the Test Pyramid - not overdo end-to-end tests
+### ⚠️ Mind the Test Pyramid - don't overdo end-to-end tests

 Despite many benefits of end-to-end tests, they are the most expensive kind 💸 - they're slow, sometimes [flaky](https://martinfowler.com/articles/nonDeterminism.html),